The Width Paradox and the Internal Structure of a Black-Hole: The black hole has an inner structure

 From similar considerations regarding

 or

-where we dropped again the exponential term.
+and we dropped again the exponential term.
 The area dispersion grows linearly with time

 very much like in the one dimensional random walk.
-Can we obtain the actually probability distribution of the various black hole energy levels ?
-Let us assume that at the initial time $t=0$ is (say, at the horizon formation ) the black hole in an area eigenstate $n_0$, that is to say, $P_n(0)=\delta_{n,n_0}$.
+Can we obtain the probability distribution of the various black hole area levels ?
+Let us assume that at the initial time $t=0$ (say, at the horizon formation ) the black hole in an area eigenstate $n_0$, that is to say, $P_n(0)=\delta_{n,n_0}$.
 The first iteration of eq.(\ref{recursion}) gives

 It can be easily checked that further iterations preserve this general form

 where

 The easiest way to find $A_m$ is through the normalisation condition $\sum_m P_m(t)=1$.
 Defining $z=e^{-\alpha}$ and reindexing $s=n_0-m$ it follows that